 Crew member negligence could include distractions of the engineer caused by another worker or cell phone.
 Other negligence actions could include operating the train under the influence of alcohol or drugs, workers improperly switching tracks, or employees pushing trains without following specific safety guidelines and precautions.

 Filing a claim for financial recompense in a train accident usually requires the skills of legal counsel.
-Rosenfeld Injury Lawyers at (888) 424-5757 handle personal injury cases for victims suffering injury or wrongful death in a railroad accident.
+Rosenfeld Injury Lawyers LLC at (888) 424-5757 handle personal injury cases for victims suffering injury or wrongful death in a railroad accident.
 The law firm works on contingency, meaning no upfront fees are paid out of pocket by the victim or the victim’s family.
 The attorney’s fees are paid out of the award at trial of a successful lawsuit, or in an out-of-court settlement negotiated between the attorneys and the insurance companies providing insured coverage for the railroad company.